South East Sussex

 • Bibendum 1 Grange Road Eastbourne BN21 4EU Telephone(01323) 735363

 Located in the Little Chelsea area, close to the town centre, this is a comfortable modern pub in a Victorian building which has been converted into one large room with an opening into a separate restaurant.
 An upstairs function room seats up to 110 for a seated meal or 150 for a buffet style event.
-It came under new management in Spring 2018 and now places an emphasis on sourcing food, real ale and other drinks like coffee locally.
+It places an emphasis on sourcing food, real ale and other drinks like coffee locally.
 There is a comprehensive menu; food is served all day in the bar as well as in the restaurant.
 Displayed pump clips show a wide variety of guest beers which have been served over time.

 • Cavendish Hotel, Coronet Bar 38 Grand Parade Eastbourne BN21 4DH Telephone(01323) 410222